 Animals use the tail to keep flies away.
 Flies disturb animals so much, and the tail helps them keep them away.
-A good example is a cow, especially on a warm sunny day where many flies buzz around their head and body.
-It can be a very disturbing and irritating situation, and a cow uses its tail to brush away the flies.
+A good example is a cow, especially on a warm sunny day where many flies buzz around their heads and bodies.
+It can be disturbing and irritating, and a cow uses its tail to brush away the flies.

 Animals use their tails to protect them from cold.
 Animals which live in colder regions curl up and use their furry tails to cover up their nose from the cold.
 Arctic foxes use this mechanism, especially at night when it is even colder.

 Sea mammals use their tails to navigate through water.
 Whales have a tail fin, which they use to propel themselves through the water.
 They also use the tail to slap on the surface of the water as a way of communicating.

 The tails of some whales, like humpbacks, have distinctive markings that enable researchers and scientists to identify each whale personally.

 Why do Some Mammals Have Tails When Humans Don’t?